The Many Ways of Fungi

 First Steps Into the World of Mycology

-In this course, you will learn about and apply the core skills and insights that mycology offers – from the unique biology of fungi, to their fascinating history and numerous applications.
-By the end of the course you will have learned to create a variety of fungi-centered foods, medicines, and artworks, while also honing the language to teach others about your passion for fungi through outdoor activities and personal development projects.
+In this course, you will learn to apply the core skills and insights that mycology offers – from the unique biology of fungi, to their fascinating history and numerous applications.
+By the end of the course you will have learned various introductory skills for creating fungi-centered foods, medicines, and artworks, while also honing the language to teach others about your passion for fungi through outdoor activities and personal development projects.
 All told, this course will leave you well-prepared for pursuing the more advanced courses offered at MYCOLOGOS and for knowing that you are starting off – or running strong – on the best foot possible.

 WEEK 1: The Fungal Queendom